MisanthropeGirl/schroders/README.md

 The biggest fight I had was with getting Redux DevTools to acknowledge the store.
 AIUI the lack of middleware in the store in this iteration is the reason for this which is why I've had to [explicitly link them up](https://github.com/zalmoxisus/redux-devtools-extension/blob/master/docs/Recipes.md#using-in-a-typescript-project).

 ## 2025-10-10

 Started to add tests and today was all about index.tsx.
-Some comments I read online suggested skipping this as it is a trivial file and whilst I'm ordinarily in favour of the path of least resistence, I felt it was important, if only for the sake of completeness, for me to get this file tested as well.
+Some comments I read online suggested skipping this as it is a trivial file and whilst I'm ordinarily in favour of the path of least resistance, I felt it was important, if only for the sake of completeness, for me to get this file tested as well.
 Cue a day of pain.

 Not knowing where to start, I took the sensible course and went looking to see [how others](https://stackoverflow.com/questions/43044696/test-a-create-react-app-index-js-file) have [gone about it](https://joaoforja.com/blog/how-to-test-a-rect-app-indexjs).